-Vocational courses do not necessarily have fixed terms.
-Instead, courses often run a number of times throughout the year at locations nationwide.
+Vocational courses don't necessarily have fixed terms.
+Instead, courses often run a number of times throughout the year across locations nationwide.
 Assessment is usually through exams, coursework, a portfolio, or a combination of the three.
-Many courses are structured around a number of modules that you must pass to gain the qualification.
+Many courses are structured around a set of modules that you must pass to gain the qualification.

 What are the entry requirements?